Maine community supplying tents for housing for the homeless

 Belfast General Assistance Administrator Jodie Stout tells the Bangor Daily News that the city can't put people in temporary housing such as hotel rooms in nice weather.

-So they're handing out tents.
-And she says the need for temporary housing is so great that she had to start a wait list for people who need tents and other camping gear.
+So the city is handing out tents.
+And the need for temporary housing is so great that she had to start a wait list for people who need tents and other camping gear, she said.

 Comments